dsanchez-garcia/accim/docs/troubleshooting.md

 TypeError: unsupported operand type(s) for //: 'int' and 'NoneType'
 ```

 If you get an error similar to the one above, you are probably trying to run `addAccis()` with an IDF whose EnergyPlus version is 8.9 or older.
-To solve this problem, you need to update the IDF's EnergyPlus version up to 9.1 or 9.4.
+To solve this problem, you need to update the IDF's EnergyPlus version up to some 9.X.X version.
+It is recommended to update up to the latest.
 To do so, you need to run EP-Launch, go to the Utilities tab, look for and select IDFversionUpdater; run IDFVersionUpdater; then choose the file to update, select the new version and finally update file.

 ![Troubleshooting_IDFversion_01](images/accim_troubleshooting_02_idf_version.png)